samiux/samiux.github.io/deepseek-r1.md

 sudo docker run -d -p 3000:8080 -v ollama:/root/.ollama -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:ollama
 ```

-Once "With Login" is implemented, you are very hard to disable it unless you re-install Docker, Ollama and Open WebUI.
+Once ```With Login``` is implemented, you are very hard to disable it unless you re-install Docker, Ollama and Open WebUI.

 Once Open WebUI installed, you can access the frontend by going to :